Vehicle subscription: Automotive manufacturers

 The manufacturers have announced various objectives for these programs.
 Volvo has described the objective of Care by Volvo as to provide convenience by offering access, insurance, maintenance and support within a single package.
 Cadillac has described the objective of Book by Cadillac as being to grow the number of Cadillac drivers, particularly those who are new to the brand.
 Porsche has described their Passport service as a way to cater to customers with highly varied lives.
 Ford has described Canvas as a way to grow the number of Ford drivers while also controlling the number of used vehicles hitting automotive auctions.

-In April 2018 the BMW Group started their own vehicle subscription service Access by BMW as a trial in Nashville, Tennessee.
-Access is currently available in USA and Singapore.

-In May 2020 the BMW Group started their own vehicle subscription service in MINI Subscribe.
-MINI Subscribe is currently available in major German cities such as Munich and Hamburg, offering a range of models including the iconic MINI Cooper, MINI Cooper SE and the MINI Cooper Countryman.

 Automotive dealerships

 A number of automotive dealerships have launched vehicle subscriptions focused on the markets where they have stores.
 The services offered by these dealerships typically include vehicles from several different brands offered by their stores, allowing customers to drive a wide variety of vehicles.
 Examples: